KALIPEM/Genesis-OS/README.md

 # Genesis-OS

-This repository contains simple examples for running a toy universe simulation and training a tiny neural network.
+This repository contains experimental neural network components and provides simple examples for running a toy universe simulation and training a tiny neural network.

+## Spin Network

+The `SpinNeuron` rotates its input by a Fibonacci-scaled golden angle before applying a linear transformation. `SpinNetwork` stacks these neurons to form a feed-forward model.
+A simple training example can be found in `examples/train_spin.py`.

 ## Installation